 So, in the end, the early Marvel Star Wars comics.
-A some what of a mixed bag, but that's only to be expected on the comics of that era and the company that was churning them out.
+A somewhat of a mixed bag, but that's only to be expected of the comics of that era and the company that was churning them out.
 A lot of the Marvel regulars, like Roy Thomas, had their hands in making them, so if you've read other Marvel series of the era, you'll know what to expect.

 |What it comes down to is, this is what most of the Marvel Star Wars comics are: fun, pulpy sci-fi adventures.|